CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/benchmark_cmaqv54+_hbv3_beeond/cmaqv54+_hbv3_120_beeond.md

 CMAQv4+ CONUS Benchmark Tutorial using 12US1 Domain

-## Use Cycle Cloud pre-installed with CMAQv5.4+ software and 12US1 Benchmark data.
+## Use Cycle Cloud with CMAQv5.4+ software and 12US1 Benchmark data.

 Step by step instructions for running the CMAQ 12US1 Benchmark for 2 days on a Cycle Cloud using beeond parallel filesystem for input data.